Equidistribution in Families of Abelian Varieties and Uniformity

 A particular feature of the classical equidistribution conjecture is its close relation with the Bogomolov conjecture.
 In fact, Ullmo \cite{Ullmo1998} and Zhang \cite{Zhang1998} deduced the Bogomolov conjecture from the equidistribution conjecture.
 Our application of Theorem \ref{theorem:equidistribution} follows their footsteps.
 In contrast to the classical setting of \cite{Ullmo1998,Zhang1998}, it is necessary in our relative setting to establish that the subvarieties used are non-degenerate so that it is legitimate to use our equidistribution result.
-For this, a consequence \cite[Theorem 1.3]{Gao2018a} of Gao's work on the mixed Ax-Schanuel conjecture \cite{Gao2018} is a crucial ingredient that yields immediately what is needed.
+For this, a consequence \cite[Theorem 1.3]{Gao2018a} (see also the corrigendum \cite{Gao2021b}) of Gao's work on the mixed Ax-Schanuel conjecture \cite{Gao2018} is a crucial ingredient that yields immediately what is needed.

 The main consequence of our approach being able to work with families of abelian varieties instead of single ones is that it allows us to improve classical results of Manin-Mumford and Bogomolov type to uniform results.
 As a first striking consequence we obtain the following strong version of the Manin-Mumford conjecture.
-Note that the uniformity in the genus has not been archived by any of the other methods proposed up to the present day \cite{Hrushovski2001, Pila2008, Raynaud1983, Ullmo1998}.
-However, uniformity has been archived under additional restrictions on the Jacobian in a few select cases.
-In the special case that $\mathrm{Jac}(C)$ is the self-product of an elliptic curve, the assertion of the theorem below was proven by David and Philippon \cite[Proposition 6.4]{David2007}.
-There is also a recent result of DeMarco, Krieger, and Ye \cite[Theorem 1.1]{DeMarco2020a}.
-In fact, they show a similar assertion for complex algebraic curves whose Jacobian is an abelian surface admitting real multiplication by the real quadratic order of discriminant $-4$ (compare Section 9 of \cite{DeMarco2020a}).
-Apart from these results, the author is only aware of a result due to Dimitrov, Gao, and Habegger \cite[Proposition 8.1]{Dimitrov2020}, which requires $C$ to be defined over a number field and $\mathrm{Jac}(C)$ to have sufficiently large ``modular height''.
+Note that the uniformity in the genus has not been achieved by any of the other methods proposed up to the present day \cite{Hrushovski2001, Pila2008, Raynaud1983, Ullmo1998}.
+However, uniformity has been achieved under additional restrictions on the Jacobian in a few particular cases.
+In the special case that $\mathrm{Jac}(C)$ polarized by the theta divisor $\Theta_C$ is the self-product of a polarized elliptic curve, the assertion of the theorem below was proven by David and Philippon \cite[Théorème 1.13]{David2007}.
+There is also a noteworthy result of DeMarco, Krieger, and Ye \cite[Theorem 1.1]{DeMarco2020a}.
+They showed a similar assertion for complex algebraic curves whose Jacobian is an abelian surface admitting real multiplication by the real quadratic order of discriminant $4$ (compare Section 9 of \cite{DeMarco2020a}).
+Apart from these results, the author is only aware of a result due to Dimitrov, Gao, and Habegger \cite[Proposition 8.1]{Dimitrov2021a}, which requires $C$ to be defined over a number field and $\mathrm{Jac}(C)$ to have sufficiently large ``modular height''.
 We discuss their work in detail further below.